vinfreecs/genga/Documentation.md

  * The number of cells in i of the aeCount grid.
 See [here](#markdown-header-aegrid) for more details
  * The time step when aeCount starts.
 (In Detail aeCount will start at the next bigger coordinate output step).
  * The name for the aeCount grid
- * use gas disk: By setting this to 1, the [gas disc](#markdown-header-gas-disc) is used.
+ * Use gas disk: By setting this to 1, the [gas disc](#markdown-header-gas-disc) is used.
+Individual effects can be selected with the following parameters.
+   When set to 0, then no gas effects are applied.
+ * Use gas disk potential; By setting this to 1, the gas disk potential is applied to all particles.
+   When set to 2, then the effect is limited to particles with m < Mgiant.
- * Use gas disk enhancement; By setting this to 1, the gas disk enhancement is used.
+ * Use gas disk enhancement; By setting this to 1, the gas disk enhancement is applied to all particles with m < def_M_Enhance and m > def_MgasSmall.
+   When set to 2, then the effect is limited to particles with m < Mgiant.
+ * Use gas disk drag; By setting this to 1, the gas disk drag applied to all particles.
+   When set to 2, then the effect is limited to particles with m < Mgiant.
+ * Use gas disk tidal dampening; By setting this to 1, the gas disk tidal damping (Type I migration) is applied to all particles.
+   When set to 2, then the effect is limited to particles with m < Mgiant.
- * The dissipation time for the gas disc in years
+ * Gas dTau_diss: The dissipation time for the gas disc in years
- * The gas surface density at 1 AU Sigma_10 in g / cm^3
+ * Gas Sigma_10: The gas surface density at 1 AU Sigma_10 in g / cm^3
- * The power law exponent for the gas disc, alpha
+ * Gas alpha: The power law exponent for the gas disc, alpha
+ * Gas Mgiant: Mass limit for gas effects, in solar masses.
+If m > Mgiant, the gas drag and tidal dampening is not applied to that particle.
+ * Gas file name: name of file containing time, r, Sigma and h.
- * use additional force, which is specified in the file force.h.
+ * Use force: use additional force, which is specified in the file force.h.
 See [here](#markdown-header-additional-forces) for more details.
  * Use Yarkovsky.
 0: No Yarkovsky effect, 1: Yarkovsky effect (dv/dt), 2: Yarkovsky effect (da/dt) See [here](#markdown-header-yarkovsky-effect) for more details.
  * Use Poynting-Robertson.
 0: No PR drag, 1: PR drag (dv/dt), 2: PR drag (da/dt, de/dt) See [here](#markdown-header-poynting-robertson-drag) for more details.
  * Radiation Pressure Coefficient Qpr: Efficiency factor, used for Poynting Robertson drag.